 BEST TO GO BIG!

 Young mango trees, like all babies, are much more tender than their larger more mature counterparts.
 And although we strive to carry all sizes and accommodate all budgets, we highly recommend starting with the largest plants you can afford to allow the highest chance of success and establishment, as the larger the plants are that you start with, generally, the greater your success rate for establishment will be.
-We sell grafted plants as well as seedling plants.
-Grafted plants will come true to type being exact replicas of their parents, will fruit right away since sexually mature fruiting wood is used for grafting, but will tend to grow less vigorously and stay smaller than seedling grown plants and be more expensive as the labor involved in grafting is time consuming and therefore costly.
-Seedlings on the other hand will be more vigorous, cost less, not always be true to type, and will require 3-8 years before they make fruit.
+We mainly sell slect superior select strain seedling plants sourced from known superior quality trees.
+We have found that, like avocados, grafted plants are not nearly as strong as seedling plants.
+But unlike avocados that are well within their climatic range in the SF Bay Area, Mangos are on the edge of their survivability range and as such need every advantage they can get.
+So we recommend the seedling grown trees because of this.
+And unlike avocados, mangos will begin to produce from seedling grown stock within 2-4 years and therefore you won't have to wait long to get a return on your investment.

 SIZES AND PRICING